furti/FreeCAD-Lithophane/README.md

 The only exception could be a image manipulation program.
 This could be handy to change some aspects of the image like contrast or size before creating a Lithophane from it.

+## Support
+Found a bug?
+Have a nice feature request?
+Post to this FreeCAD Forum thread https://forum.freecadweb.org/viewtopic.php?f=9&t=30496 or simply create an issue in this repository.

 ## Limitations
  - Only tested on Windows 10 right now
  - Not tested with a lot of different images and image formats